Bouillotte: Game

 A piquet pack is used, reduced to twenty cards by removing the sevens, tens and Jacks.
 When five people play, the Jacks are not removed, and when three play, the queens are taken out as well.
 The ace is the highest card in play and in cutting.
-Two packs are usually used, so that while one deck is being used, the other can be shuffled.
+Two packs are usually used, so that while one is being used, the other can be shuffled.
 Counters or chips, as in poker, are used.

 To determine where a person sits, a sequence of cards is taken out of the deck, equal to the number of players (e.g., with 4 players, an ace, king, queen, and nine are taken, etc.) They are shuffled, and each player draws one.
 The player with the ace chooses where to sit first, etc. First dealer is the player with the king.

 Before the deal each player "antes" one counter to the pot, after which each, the "age" passing, may "raise" the pot; those not "seeing the raise" being obliged to drop out.
 Three cards are dealt to each player, and a thirteenth, called the retourné, when four play, turned up.
 Each player must then bet, call, raise or drop out.
 When a call is made the hands are shown and the best hand wins.
 The hands rank as follows: